Disney Fans Are Discovering New Easter Eggs In Old Episodes Of The Proud Family

 When LaCienega and her family arrive in town, the pre-teen (who is coded as Afro-Latinx) immediately actings like she's better than everyone, especially the darker-skinned characters on the show.
 She goes out of her way to mock people for their appearance — she even calls one of Penny's baby siblings "nappy" — their weight, and their class.

-It's safe to say that if LaCienega were a real person, she'd be canceled.
+It's safe to say that if LaCienega were a real person, she'd be cancelled.

 The Beyoncé connection